-Generate the root key:openssl genrsa -out root.key 4096
+Generate the CA key:openssl genrsa -out ca-key.pem 4096

-Validate root certificates:openssl x509 -text -in root.crt -noout
+Validate the CA certificates:openssl x509 -text -in ca.pem -noout

-- tidb-server certificate: used by TiDB to authenticate TiDB for other components and clients
+mastercertificate used by DM-master to authenticate DM-master for other components.

-- tikv-server certificate: used by TiKV to authenticate TiKV for other components and clients
+workercertificate used by DM-worker to authenticate DM-worker for other components.

-To issue a certificate to a TiKV instance, perform the following steps:
+To issue a certificate to a DM-master instance, perform the following steps:

-Generate the private key corresponding to the certificate:openssl genrsa -out tikv.key 2048
+Generate the private key corresponding to the certificate:openssl genrsa -out master-key.pem 2048

 Make a copy of the OpenSSL configuration template file (Refer to the actual location of your template file because it might have more than one location):cp /usr/lib/ssl/openssl.cnf .